It’s a common problem for chinchilla owners.

 The same goes for food meant for other rodents.
 Read “Can Chinchillas Eat Guinea Pig Food?” for more.

 Chinchillas should be consuming nearly 80 to 90% of their diet in the form of hay.
 The best chinchilla hays can include timothy hay and orchard grass, among others.

 I have a full guide about the best chinchilla hay that you can see here.

 When you struggle to find chinchilla pellets or food designed for your chinchilla specifically, you should lean towards other options such as ordering online.

-Plenty of food options designed for chinchillas are available online such as Amazon.
+Plenty of food options designed for chinchillas are available online from stores like Amazon.

-Chinchillas, like other rodents, have a small sensitive stomach, digestive tracts and can react poorly to specific food combinations.
+Chinchillas, like other rodents, have a small, sensitive stomach and digestive tract that can both react poorly to specific food combinations.

 Chinchillas need a blend of protein, fiber and need the ability to file down their teeth to remain healthy and to avoid issues.

 If you can’t find the pellets needed for your chinchilla at a local store, simply order them online instead.

 The same goes for Timothy hay.
 But in most circumstances, you won’t run into this issue of not being able to pick up the hay locally.